kjrm/personal-website/_posts/2020-06-16-THE FOUR DIMENSIONS OF COOPERATIVE CAPITAL.md

 - There is no Trust or Computation without Communication and Transportation.
 However, a large agglomeration of people with no Trust or Computation is not a society, but a &#39;flattened&#39; warzone;
 - The technologies and institutions of Computation are only effectual to the extent that people Trust them, i.e. distrust can eliminate the gains of Computation;
-- The deeper Computation permeates into a society, the less explicable and transparent are its working and influences; and
+- The deeper Computation permeates into a society, the less explicable and transparent its working and influences tends to be; and
 - The stability of a society rests, to a significant degree, on its level of Trust.

 <br>